google/patents-public-data/README.md

 Currently the repo contains two examples:

-1. [Patent Lanscaping](https://github.com/google/patents-public-data/blob/master/models/landscaping/README.md):  A demo of an automated process of finding patents related to a particular topic.
+1. [Patent Landscaping](https://github.com/google/patents-public-data/blob/master/models/landscaping/README.md):  A demo of an automated process of finding patents related to a particular topic given an initial seed set of patents.
+Based on the paper by Dave Feltenberger and Aaron Abood, [Automated Patent Landscaping](models/landscaping/AutomatedPatentLandscaping.pdf).

 2. [Claim Text Extraction](https://github.com/google/patents-public-data/blob/master/examples/claim-text/claim_text_extraction.ipynb): A demo of interacting with patent claim text data using BigQuery and python.